 - Changing the registered details of existing directors and secretaries.

-If your company increases its share capital by issuing more shares, a ‘Return of allotment of shares’ must be filed with Companies House within 1 month.
-The majority of changes can be filed at Companies House free of charge and can be carried out online via WebFiling or 1st Formations Online Company Manager.
+If your company increases its share capital by issuing more shares, a ‘Return of allotment of shares’ must be delivered to Companies House within 1 month.
+The majority of changes can be filed at Companies House free of charge and can be carried out online via WebFiling or 1st Formations’ free Online Company Manager.

 Recording changes in your company’s statutory records and registers